JohnWPark/example-repo/README.md

 # EXAMPLE REPOSITORY
 This is a readme.md file.
-Hello World!
+Hello coders

+This is a second change.